openfaas/docs/docs/reference/profiles.md

 > Note: Profiles requires `faas-netes` version `>= 0.12.0` and/or Helm chart version `>= 6.0.0`.

 ### Available Options

 Profiles in Kubernetes work by injecting the supplied configuration directly into the correct locations of the Function's Deployment.
 This allows us to directly expose the underlying API without any additional modifications.
-Currently, it exposes the following Pod and Container options from the Kubernetes API
+Currently, it exposes the following Pod and Container options from the Kubernetes API.

-- `runtimeClassName` : See https://kubernetes.io/docs/concepts/containers/runtime-class/ for a description and links to any additional documentation about Pod Runtime Class
+- `runtimeClassName` : (OpenFaaS Pro only) See https://kubernetes.io/docs/concepts/containers/runtime-class/ for a description and links to any additional documentation about Pod Runtime Class
 - `tolerations` : https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/ for a description and links to any additional documentation about Tolerations.
 - `affinity` : https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity for a description and links to any additional documentation about Node Affinity.
 - `podSecurityContext` : https://kubernetes.io/docs/tasks/configure-pod-container/security-context/ for a description and links to any additional documentation about the Pod Security Context.